open-contracting/deploy/docs/how-to/deploy.rst

 Deploy an app
 =============

-Before deploying Kingfisher, `check whether any spiders are running <https://kingfisher-scrape.readthedocs.io/en/latest/use-hosted.html#are-any-spiders-currently-running>`__.
+Before deploying Kingfisher, :ref:`check if any spiders are running<check-if-spiders-are-running>`.

 .. _get-deploy-token: